-With the market near all-time highs, we have locked in plenty of double- and triple-digit gains this year.
+With the market reaching all-time highs, we have locked in plenty of double- and triple-digit gains this year.

-Yes, we’ve also had a couple rockets that failed to launch.
+Yes, we’ve had a couple rockets that failed to launch, too.

-But I reminded subscribers this week that in addition to our many realized gains, all nine of our remaining positions were in the money.
+But I reminded subscribers recently that in addition to our many realized gains, the remaining stocks in our portfolio are poised to rise further and many are in the money.

 This didn’t sit well with one subscriber.

-“I don’t like hearing you say all our positions are profitable,” he wrote.
-“All your positions are profitable, not mine.”
+“I don’t like hearing you say our positions are profitable,” he wrote.
+“Your positions are profitable, not mine.”